 Job openings have now hit an all-time high, according to CNBC.

-And by the way, I know you all you hear about is Russia-Russia, but there were more job openings in America in the last month than in any other time they started keeping records.
+And by the way, I know all you hear about is Russia-Russia, but there were more job openings in America in the last month than in any other time they started keeping records.

-Also Trump, 9,000 federal employees have been slashed in his first six months.
+Also, Trump, 9,000 federal employees have been slashed in his first six months.

 Rasmussen has him at 44% approval rating.